matthewbrod01/iOS-Projects-Master-List/README.md

 ## Tumblr
 **Description:** Tumblr Client that shows stories from Humans of New York

-**Features:** TumblrAPI, Segues, UITableViewHeaders, UIScrollView
+**Features:** TumblrAPI, Segues, UITableViewHeaders, UIScrollView, InfiniteScroll

 **Takeaways:** Further practiced working with table views.
 Learned how to pass data between screens.
-Worked with UIScrollView for image zoom
+Worked with UIScrollView for image zoom and infinite scrolling

 [Repo link](https://github.com/matthewbrod01/chatClient)